 The concept underlying CbCR had been pushed by Raúl Prebisch of UNCTAD in the 1960s, as a way for developing countries to get more granular detail about the accounts of western multinationals, to better detect profit-shifting.
 But the concept never got anywhere.
 Murphy went away and developed and wrote the first CbC accounting standard and has led the charge on country-by-country reporting in the ten years since then.
-It is an unarguable concept that is now sweeping the world.
+It is an unarguable concept that is now spreading around the world.

-That conference, via an activist called Matti Kohonen, led to an invitation to another conference at University College, London, which culminated in an invitation from the NGO War on Want and Stamp Out Poverty to take a delegation to the European Social Forum in Florence in November.
+That conference, via an activist called Matti Kohonen, led to an invitation to another conference at University College, London, which culminated in an invitation from the NGO War on Want and Stamp Out Poverty to take a delegation to the European Social Forum in Florence.
 A delegation of Christensen, Hampton and War on Want’s Pete Coleman went, and joined with Bruno Gurtner from Switzerland, then time senior economist of the Swiss Coalition of Development Organisations; and Sven Giegold of Attac in Germany (who was very influential in the discussions and is now a highly influential European MEP.)
 This was the nucleus of the TJN founder’s group, and it was at that meeting, on 9th November 2002, that the name Tax Justice Network was chosen, TJN was officially formed, and the bare bones of an eventual Tax Justice Declaration were sketched out.
 A full list of TJN’s founders is available here.

 TJN was officially launched in the British Houses of Parliament in March 2003: the crucial trio of Pat Lucas, Jean Andersson and Frank Norman were all there.
 Click to enlarge this wonderful archive photo.